Upcoming Programs by PSILENT PRODUCTIONS

 initial examinations, proper placement of sealants and more.
 The scientific basis and the rationales for treatment is a significant

 part of the lecture.
 Practitioners who treat children will benefit from this engaging course.
+(This course will be presented in

 Lane County Dental Society, Eugene, OR